Silago: Tourism

 Silago is also an emerging surfing destination.
 Although it is seasonal and the waves are not very big, it is ideal for learners and beginners to exploit.

 Giant bats and troops of long-tailed macaque still abound in the town's forested mountain, mostly near the barangay of Katipunan.

 In the upper portion of the town, at different locations, are waterfalls.
 Kagut-an Falls is more or less 1 kilometer away from the national highway, at Barangay Katipunan.
 This falls is paired with another falls near its vicinity, locally called as Kagut-an Dako Dos Falls, which possesses an exceptional attraction to all who sees it.
 In the same barangay is another falls called Kagut-an Gamay Falls.
 In Barangay Mercedes, about 1 kilometer distance from Mercedes Barangay Road, is Sitio Kawayan Falls with a height of about 10 meters.

 Another falls is in Barangay Tubod distinctive in structure with matching cave on its opposite side.
 Water from this falls, along its way meets the Lanang River flow, which also has its own unique attraction.

 Aside from Lanang River, which is located at the town's mountain barangay, is the Maag River that crosses along the national highway in Poblacion District 1.
 This river forms a lake that is suited for boating recreation.
 At the mouth of the river is the brown fine sand beach of Silago, which is more or less 1 kilometer long.

 In the months of November to February, Silago's beaches are ideal for surfing with huge sea waves, comparable to waves in Siargao.

-Town Hymn

-The Hymn was written and composed by Rev. Fr.
-Plutarco Rodriguez and Neil Mate, and was implemented by Mayor Martin Tomol Sr.
+Government